eborghi10/eborghi10/README.md

 #### About me

-- :book: Studied Electronics Engineering in the UTN in Haedo, Buenos Aires, Argentina
+- :book: Studied Electronics Engineering at the UTN in Haedo, Buenos Aires, Argentina
-- :computer: Working at [Smart Machine](https://www.oxin.nz/) as Senior Robotics Engineer
+- :computer: Worked at [Andif](https://andif.com.ar/), [Ekumen](http://ekumenlabs.com/), and [Smart Machine](https://www.oxin.nz/)
 - :teacher: I taught Robotics at the UTN
 - :robot: My hobby is to learn how to make robots autonomous (control, navigation, localization, etc)
 - :soccer: I play football as a goalkeeper!